 We unzipped all the sides, and dried them under the awning using the towel and the heater.

 I then made an drying rack in the caravan with the bed slats, which is also where the caravan's fan heater is.
 I'm sure this wasn't part of the caravan's design, but it worked well!

-With these changes we’re loving having an awning again, though if we’re just stopping one night, we generally don’t bother putting an awning up.
-Perhaps with more practice, we’ll get even better at it so it’s not a problem for even just one night.
+With these changes, we love having an awning again, though if we're stopping one night, we generally don't bother putting an awning up.
+Perhaps with more practice, we'll get even better at it, so it's not a problem for even one night.

-For us, the Outwell Tide awning has been a big success.
-It get’s the thumbs up from us.
+The Outwell Tide awning has been a big success for us.
+It gets the thumbs up from us.